European Commission logo

 NationalEntity

-Emission inventories are provided at country level, but one can also arrive at street level.
+Emission inventories are provided at country level, but one can also arrive at region level.

 Temporal Extent